dbshadow/Dingo/README.md

     -   **Extractor**: Extracts text from an `.idml` file into a ready-to-translate `.csv` file.
     -   **Rebuilder**: Merges a translated `.csv` file back into the original `.idml` structure.
 -   **Live Translator**: A simple, side-by-side interface for translating single sentences or short paragraphs on the fly.
--   **Secure & Dockerized**: Web access is protected by a configurable API Token, and the entire application is containerized with Docker for easy and consistent deployment.
+-   **Secure & Dockerized**: Web access is protected by API Tokens, and the entire application is containerized with Docker for easy and consistent deployment.

 ## 🛠️ Tech Stack